wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

     );

-## 4. Refactor `CaptionedImage` to use the BodilessJS Design API
+## 4. Refactor `CaptionedImage` to use the Bodiless Design API
 The `CaptionedImage` is a small component that is a wrapper around image & body text.
-Let's go ahead and apply the [BodilessJS design api](Design/DesignSystem) to make it more flexible and reusable.
+Let's go ahead and apply the [Bodiless design api](Design/DesignSystem) to make it more flexible and reusable.

 1. Within `CaptionedImage.tsx`, the first step is to define all the individual sub-components of our `CaptionedImage` and ensure that they are *stylable* via the [FClasses](Development/Architecture/FClasses) API.
 While the latter isn't strictly required, we highly recommend this approach to styling with functional css.
 It will make it easy to apply or extend design tokens by adding and removing utility classes.